ptarmiganlabs/qs-jwt/README.md

 So what does this mean in a Qlik Sense context?
 Let's break it down a bit:

-- A Qlik Sense user directory and id is embedded in the JWT.
+- A Qlik Sense user directory and ID is embedded in the JWT.
 - Once a tool presents the JWT to a Qlik Sense API, Sense will be able to use the user dir/id in the JWT to first authenticate the user, then also decide (using security rules) what the user should be allowed to do in Sense.
-- Each JWT can be configured with an expiry time.
+- Each JWT is configured with an expiry time.
 It's a good security principle to keep the expiry dates short.
 - Additional metadata can be included in the JWT.
 Example include email address, real name, group belonging, access roles etc. This information is available in Sense security rules.
 - The JWT is not encrypted, but it is cryptographically signed.
 This means that it's not possible to modify or tamper with the JWT once it's been created.
 - JWTs can be used with both client-managed Qlik Sense (=Qlik Sense Enterprise on Windows, QSEoW) as well as Qlik Sense Cloud.
+The exact format vary though, so those JWTs are not interchangeable.

 ## JWT pros and cons

 Benefits of JWTs include

-- The Qlik Sense admin can control both who gets API access and how long that access will be valid for
+- The Qlik Sense admin can control which Sense user/account is given API access and how long that access will be valid for.
-- The JWT can include any metadata
+- The JWT can include any metadata that will then be available in Sense security rules.
-- Well-established, proven concept
+- Well-established, proven concept to provide authenticated API access.

 Drawbacks of JWTs

 - Once created and handed over to someone it's not possible to revoke the JWT.
-It will simply work until its expiry date has passed.
+It will simply work until its expiry date has passed or the central certificate is changed.
+But that will revoke *all* JWTs created using that certificate/key.
 - The revoking issue can be solved, but this requires additional software/services outside of Qlik Sense.
 Sense itself does not have a built-in revokation service.
 - The JWT used with Qlik Sense are not encrypted.
 This means they can be read by anyone able to listen on the network traffic.
-Using https solves this problem.
+Using https goes a long way towards solving this problem.

 ## Online JWT resources